 Do you want to set a new personal record in gift giving this holiday season?
-Avoid dashing through the snow at the last minute with the help of this Pro Tips stocking stuffer guide for the runners in your life
+Avoid dashing through the snow at the last minute with the help of this Pro Tips stocking stuffer guide for the runners in your life.

 Get your runner started on the right foot with some running apparel.
 Remember, holiday gifts can be used beyond the holiday season.
-Items with such as shorts and moisture-wicking shirts are small enough to fit in a stocking, but can have a big impact on comfort year-round.
+Items such as shorts and moisture-wicking shirts are small enough to fit in a stocking, but can have a big impact on comfort year-round.

 For those who prefer to purchase a more seasonal gift, it’s important to understand what a runner needs for winter running success.
 Headbands, hats and socks can all stay warm above the fireplace before helping your runner stay warm on their favorite course.
 Compression sleeves for arms and calves also make great gifts.

 Ultimately, comfort is the key to conquering the elements.
 You can give your runner a hand with the gift of running gloves.
 Keep fingers and hands warm by letting cool air out and warm air in.
 Running gloves can provide more benefits than just fighting off wind chill.
 Many are designed to work with touchscreens so that you can track progress or make phone calls without exposing fingers to the cold.